David Hunter trial: The miner's retirement abroad that ended in a killing

 He claimed Janice, 74, begged him to end her suffering, his defence lawyer Ritsa Pekri telling the murder trial it was a "crime of love and mercy".

-Michael Polak, of Justice Abroad and Mr Hunter's lawyer, said he could have been prosecuted for assisting suicide rather than murder.
+Michael Polak, of Justice Abroad and Hunter's lawyer, said he could have been prosecuted for assisting suicide rather than murder.

 But for "whatever reason" the authorities pursued a murder charge under which assisted suicide was not a defence in Cypriot law.

-Prosecutors said there was no proof Janice asked David to help her die.
+Prosecutors said there was no proof Janice had asked her husband to help her die.

-State prosecutor Andreas Hadjikyrou told the BBC David killed his wife for "selfish motives", adding: "It's himself he was taking care of."
+State prosecutor Andreas Hadjikyrou told the BBC Hunter killed his wife for "selfish motives", adding: "It's himself he was taking care of."

 He told the court Janice died from asphyxiation, telling the three judges it was a "horrible death" and her end was "not painless or peaceful".

-David's lawyers said there was no evidence the couple did not love each other or that David was fed up with caring for his wife.
+Hunter's lawyers said there was no evidence the couple did not love each other or that the defendant was fed up with caring for his wife.

 Everyone said they loved each other and he looked after her, his team argued.